stuartjwright/fantasy-football-app/report/050-architecture.md

 Using Node.js in web applications also opens up the possibiliy for code re-use across different parts of the application.
 For example, in this application it seemed likely that both client and server side code might have to perform a function such as filtering a list of players down to only those which haven't been auctioned off yet.

 In the previous section, JSON (JavaScript Object Notation) was identified as the format for data transfer.
-As the name suggests, JSON can easily be converted to JavaScript objects (and vice versa), which is another advantage to using Node.js.
-The developer can spend less time worrying about the appropriate data structure to represent the data, and more time thinking about how to implement the business logic.
+As the name suggests, JSON can easily be converted to JavaScript objects (and vice versa).
+As a result, the developer can spend less time worrying about the appropriate data structure to represent the data, and more time focusing on the business logic.

 The above reasons made choosing Node.js attractive from a developer experience standpoint, but most importantly, research also showed that Node.js was a suitable choice for applications which require constantly updated data such as chat rooms and games.
 Requests are processed asynchronously without blocking the thread, which means that it is capable of short response times, a necessity for this application.